fritzfrancisco/Thing-Counter/README.md

 # Thing-Counter
 A small utility program to estimate the number of small moving objects.
-The tool is specifically developed to estimate the number of live prey objects (e.g. Artemia, Daphnia, Moina) for fish husbandry and aquaculture experiments.
+The tool is specifically developed to estimate the number of live prey objects (e.g. Artemia, Daphnia, Moina) for fish husbandry and behavioral experiments.

 ## Hardware
 The general setup consists of a